-A server is a network of one or more computers, commonly known as clients that are connected to a centralized computer.
-The prime objective of any server is to share or use resources and participate in a client/server network to hold resources and items that other computers would need.
-Each client computer must use an operating system that allows it to be identified to participate in the network.
+Before searching ‘how to setup a network printer’ on the internet, the user should know what a server network is.
+A server is a network that connects one or more computers; it is also commonly known as clients that are connected to a centralized system.
+The main objective of having a server network is to share or use resources from the common computer.
+A network allows participants to put, copy and share files and documents from the common network system.
+Each client computer must use an operating system that allows it to be identified to smoothly perform all tasks in the network.

-Servers to the network set up are primarily used in businesses and even in homes.
-A server set up is markedly different than merely connecting computers to a router to use the internet because another type of device or computer is set up as the server which the other computers are linked with.
+Network servers are primarily used in businesses and even in homes also.
+A server set up is entirely different than simply connecting computers to a router to use the internet because devices used in setting up a server is different where the other computers are linked.

-A server to client network works well in situations where you have more than three computers and you want to be able to access a resource, such as files or a printer on all of the connecting computers.
-This kind of network even allows you to centrally manage the computers in the network and share files and printers with each computer.
+A server to client network works well where you have more than three computers in setting, and you want to access resources, such as files or a printer on all of the connecting computer systems.
+This kind of network allows you to centrally manage the computers in the network and share several files, documents and printers with each computer.

-The server computer must have network access for this technique to work.
-If the server already has an operating system installed, it probably already has access to the network.
+The server computer must have network access and internet connection for this technique to work.
+If a server already has an operating system installed, it means that it already has access to the network.
 If not, you can boot the computer from a floppy that has basic network support.

-Ask the Technician provides you an array of computer repair and network services.
-If you need assistance for installing server and network set up at your office or home, you can avail our onsite tech assistance at your doorstep who will resolve it in 24 hours.
-We don’t levy any visiting charges if the customer is not satisfied with our services and follow a 100% money back policy.
-Our technicians are well equipped to fix any issue within 24 hours at the most basic and affordable cost.
+Ask the Technician provides you with an array of computer repair and network services in Australia.
+Office 365 is very beneficial as it offers numerous plans to suit personal as well as business needs.
+We also specialize in setting up office 365 for corporate users.
+We follow step by step guide for setting up office 365 for businesses.
+If you need assistance for installing server and network set up at your office or home, you can avail our onsite assistance at your doorstep within 24 hours.
+We don’t levy any visiting charges and also follow a 100% money back policy, in case the customer is not satisfied with our services.
+Our technicians are well equipped to fix any issue within 24 hours at the most affordable cost.